Picolab/language-krl/README.md

 ## Installation

-Install with `apm install language-krl` or add it within Atom by going to `edit > preferences > install` and clicking the install button for the `language-krl` package.
+Install with `apm install language-kinetic-rule-lang` or add it within Atom by going to `edit > preferences > install` and clicking the install button for the `language-kinetic-rule-lang` package.

 ## Contributing